-Effective June 1, 2019, The Minstrel Acoustic Concert Series will be changing its name to The Troubadour Acoustic Concert Series.
+Effective June 1, 2019, The Minstrel Acoustic Concert Series has changed its name to The Troubadour Acoustic Concert Series.

-In our current name, we had always considered "Minstrel" in its original definition, i.e. traveling entertainers of Medieval Europe.
+In our former name, we had always considered "Minstrel" in its original definition, i.e. traveling entertainers of Medieval Europe.
 In our early years we displayed a hand painted sign depicting a

 pantaloon-wearing lute player.
 But of late, that word has taken on a more nefarious meaning.

 In early 19th century USA, well before the Civil War and the end of slavery, wandering musicians evolved into wandering troupes of musicians and entertainers whose "entertainment" included white actors putting

 on blackface make-up and performing racist stereotypes of Black people.
 These troupes were known as "minstrel shows" and continued purveying racist humor well into the middle of the 20th century.
 That is definitely

 not the image we want to present to the public.

 And yet that was the image that sprang to mind for some people when they read "The Minstrel".
 And particularly, after the appearance in the news of photographs of some white politicians done up in blackface,